battleofthebots/battleofthebots.github.io/index.md

 3. Identify the challenge hostname and associated port to pwn.
 The ports match whatever the challenge binary listens on locally.

 4. Once your bot is good to go, submit it to **init** to start your chain of exploits!

+5. To score points, your bot **must write your team name to /flags/flag.txt** on the compromised machine.

 *Upon access to a new service, you need to spread your bot from the previous container.
 An example would be compromising `WOPR` and then downloading your bot from the `init` container via a Python simple http server.*